stochastic-thread/libc4life/README.md

 #### esoteric C essentials

 ### intro
 c4life is a library of ideas and tools that have accumulated over 30 years of writing software for fun.
 I've found that given some experience and a solid foundation, coding in C is therapy compared to pretending the mountain of hidden complexity in your stack is someone else's problem.
-Pretending isn't healthy; it splits the personality and destroys self confidence.

 ### building
 In any modern Debian-based distro, this should get you started: